“I’m sending this late on Friday, so I hope you receive it on Monday — didn’t want to send it over the weekend.”

 5. Use emojis sparingly

-So here’s our take: You can use emojis in formal business emails, but use the right ones, use them sparingly, and use them with people you know well.
+You can use emojis in formal business emails, but use the right ones, and use them sparingly.
+We also think it’s safer to use them with people you know well.
 For example, if you’re interacting with a new customer, you’re probably better off not using them unless they use them first.

 Want to learn how to professionally communicate with emojis?
 Read our short guide to using emojis.